Poufy/Plane_Crashers/README.md

 - [x] Add score/levels on database and on screen for each ship

-- [ ] deal with edge cases like very long names.

 - [x] save score on the database on disconnect.

 - [x] Add a list of features and controls left to the signin menu.

-- [ ] Add new attacks like shotgun or missiles in the future.
+- [x] Add new attacks like shotgun or missiles in the future.

 - [x] Host the game on server.

+- [ ] Use Docker to deploy the game on server.

-- [ ] Clean up the app class, add a server.js file as an entry point to the game.
+- [ ] Use democracy JS to host the game on a distributed network.

+- [ ] Optimize the node server for performance.